gfruci/checkouttools/local_environment/README.md

 ### DUP Feature branch testing

 DUP feature branch testing in local can be performed in the same way as in staging.
-You just need either to specify the DUP `feature-branch` parameter on the BF getlink or set the DUP feature-branch cookie
+You just need either to specify the DUP `feature-branch` parameter on the BF get url or set the DUP feature-branch cookie

 ### Logging